lupyuen/lupyuen.github.io/src/auto.md

 # What's Next

-After flipping the jumper and smashing the button on BL602 for the past 14 months, I'm so glad we have an automated way to Flash and Test BL602!
+After 14 months of flipping the jumper and smashing the button on BL602, I'm so glad we have an automated way to Flash and Test BL602!

 TODO